Description

 Implementation obstacles and solutions

-Electrification of bus services requires considerable investments in fleets, maintenance and charging infrastructure and thus significant capital expenditure.
-The purchasing cost of electric buses can be double the price of their diesel equivalents and charging stations are also expensive – they cost about US$ 50,000 for a standard depot-based version used for overnight charging.
-[3] Nevertheless, several cities have introduced electrification of bus services on a small scale, on the back of a clear green vision for the relevant city and with some financial support from national or international entities.
+Nevertheless, several cities have embarked on the electrification of bus services on a small scale, on the back of a clear green vision for the city and with some financial support from national or international entities.
 It has also been suggested that electric buses have lower operating costs in the long term and are easier to maintain.
-For example, in the case of Stockholm, evidence suggests that lower fuel costs for electric buses can balance the high investment costs incurred in building charging infrastructure, while achieving in the bus fleet a reduction of up to 51 per cent in emissions and up to 34 per cent in energy use.[4]
-While financial barriers remain a hurdle in terms of higher upfront costs, a range of financing models exist to leverage energy efficiency savings to shorten payback periods and create attractive solutions.
-[5][6]
+For example, evidence from Stockholm suggests that lower fuel costs for electric buses can offset the high investment costs incurred in building charging infrastructure while reducing a bus fleet’s emissions by up to 51 per cent and cutting its energy use by up to 34 per cent.
+[4] While the high upfront costs remain a financial obstacle, financing models that leverage energy efficiency savings can be used to shorten payback periods and create attractive solutions.[5][6]

 References